 Thin, wispy baby hairs crowning your hairline can be difficult to style and manage.
 Sometimes, making them lie flat can be a hassle.
 They always end up unruly, sticking out, and stubborn to style.

 Baby hair strands have a different texture than the rest of your locks.
 Maintaining and styling them requires dedication.
-However, once you master the art of grooming them, your hair will look spectacular!
-Keep reading to learn about what is baby hair and how you can style and care for your baby hair or remove it if you want.
+However, once you master the art of styling them, your hair will look spectacular!
+Keep reading to learn about what is baby hair and how you can style and care for baby hair or remove it if you want.

 In This Article

 What Are Baby Hairs?
 Is It True That They Do Not Grow Much?

 Baby hairs are short, wispy, and thin hairs that sit around the hairline.
 The baby hairs around the edges are known as vellus hair and are different from terminal hairi XDark, thick hair that grows in the armpits, on the scalp, and pubic area that helps maintain body temperature. that grows on the scalp.
 Vellus or baby hairs have the same growth pattern as regular scalp hair, and they go through a normal hair cycle.
 However, the hair cycle phases of vellus hair are shorter than the phases of terminal hair.

 The Causes Of Baby Hairs

 Adults get baby hair due to a short anagen (hair growth) phase.
 During the anagen phase, the hair starts to grow.
 With a short anagen phase, the baby hair cannot grow as long as the terminal hair and cover the scalp.
 This can happen over several hair growth cycles.